byte4u/Text-File-Manager-Java/1-Create-File/CreateFileLesson1.md

-# How to create text files in java - Lesson 1
+# How to create a text file using java - Lesson 1
 ###### BYTE4U - IT Solutions

 ## Summary